 On August 10, 2012 Solitario entered into a Facility Agreement with RMB Resources whereby Solitario was permitted to borrow up to US\$5,000,000 (the "RMB Loan").
 The RMB Loan is secured by Solitario's 80% interest in MH-LLC and therefore required the approval of DHI US under the Operating Agreement.
 DHI US approved the loan subject to certain conditions including (a) a right to cure a default of the RMB Loan and (b) DHI US maintaining its first security position regarding Solitario's Continuing Payment Obligations.
+Solitario is required to repay the RMB Loan on August 21, 2015 iii.
+The Waterton Transaction

-Subsequent to the June 28, 2012 distribution, all of MH-LLC's expenses have been paid from the balance of the proceeds from the Sandstorm NSR and as of December 31, 2014, DHI US had no loans outstanding to Solitario or other obligations to MH-LLC.
+Subsequent to the June 28, 2012 distribution, all of MH-LLC's expenses have been paid from the balance of the proceeds from the Sandstorm NSR and as of March 31, 2015, DHI US had no loans outstanding to Solitario or other obligations to MH-LLC.